rixx/dev.rixx.de/index.md

 technologies, to provide seamless real-time communications.
 The frontend is a Vue.js SPA.
 Venueless, despite being created by a small team under significant pressure, has turned out to be a well-rounded and successful project used by a wide variety of conferences and events.

+### Maintenance and updates

+Another part of my work is maintaining and updating existing projects.
+Usually on a retainer basis, I provide ongoing support and development for a number of clients.
+The focus here is usually on assuring library and security updates are applied promptly, and being available for debugging in case of suddenly occurring issues in production.
+This kind of work is a good fit for established, long-running projects, but can also start with projects still under development to free up the developers to focus on new features, while I take care of the maintenance.

 ### Training

 I'm also offering **developer training** for advanced use of git and Django, for example for the city of Ulm, Germany.